PatrickAlphaC/hardhat-metamorphic-upgrades-fcc/README.md

 The important thing to note, is that the `Proxy` address stayed the same, while the `Box` address changed.
 By deleting our proxy contract, we destroyed storage, and started over with our `BoxV2` contract, but kept the same address!

+You'll want to check for function and storage clashes when working with something like this!

 # Linting

 To check linting / code formatting: